mpv-player/mpv/DOCS/man/options.rst

     subtitle is close enough to the seek target.

     Works with the internal Matroska demuxer only.
-Always enabled for absolute and hr-seeks, and this option changes behavior with relative or imprecise seeks only.
+Always enabled for absolute and hr-seeks, so this option only changes behavior with relative or imprecise seeks.

     You can use the ``--demuxer-mkv-subtitle-preroll-secs`` option to specify how mach data the demuxer should pre-read at most in order to find subtitle